British judge to rule on Assange bid to get warrant dropped | Taiwan News

 WHERE WOULD HE GO?

-The Australian-born Assange hasn't made his intentions clear if he wins, decides to leave the embassy and doesn't immediately face extradition to the U.S.
+The Australian-born Assange hasn't said what he will do if he wins, decides to leave the embassy and doesn't immediately face extradition to the U.S.

 But one attractive option might be to settle in Ecuador, which has granted him citizenship and asylum.

-Ecuador has tried unsuccessfully to persuade British officials to give Assange diplomatic status.
+Ecuador has tried unsuccessfully to persuade British officials to give Assange diplomatic status, which might have made it possible for him to leave Britain even if he is sought by U.S. officials.

 WHAT HAPPENS IF ASSANGE LOSES?